sb2nov/mac-setup/README.md

 All contributions to the book are welcome.
 Please help add support for other libraries and languages.

+**Looking for contributors to maintain and extend the documentation more**

 **Note:** This book has been generated using [GitBook](http://www.gitbook.io) and is open source, feel free to contribute or signal issues on [GitHub](https://github.com/sb2nov/mac-setup).